Processo di lavorazione delle viti CNC: Una guida passo passo agli elementi di fissaggio di precisione

 Q1: How long does it take to set up the CNC machining screw process for a new screw design?

-Q2: Can the CNC machining screw process handle small batch orders (PER ESEMPIO., 50 viti)?
+Q2: Can the CNC machining screw process handle small batch orders (per esempio., 50 viti)?

 A2: SÌ!
 CNC’s low setup cost makes it ideal for small batches.
-A differenza dello stampaggio a iniezione (che richiede stampi costosi), CNC can switch between designs in hours—so 50 screws cost only slightly more per unit than 5,000.
+A differenza dello stampaggio ad iniezione (che richiede stampi costosi), CNC can switch between designs in hours—so 50 screws cost only slightly more per unit than 5,000.

 Q3: What’s the most durable material for CNC-machined screws?